Data Processing Addendum

 3. Cross-Border Transfers of Personal Data

-3.1 With respect to Customer Personal Data originating from the European Economic Area (“EEA”) or Switzerland that is transferred from Customer to Reclaim, the parties agree to comply with the general clauses and with “Module Two” (Controller to Processor) of the EU SCCs, which are incorporated herein by reference, with Customer as the “data exporter” and Reclaim as the “data importer.”
+3.1 With respect to Customer Personal Data originating from the European Economic Area (“EEA”), the United Kingdom (“UK”) or Switzerland that is transferred from Customer to Reclaim, the parties agree to comply with the general clauses and with “Module Two” (Controller to Processor) of the EU SCCs, which are incorporated herein by reference, with Customer as the “data exporter” and Reclaim as the “data importer.”
+The parties agree that Reclaim may process and store Customer Personal Data in the United States as necessary to provide services to Customer.

 3.2 For purposes of the EU SCCs the parties agree that: